tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/suggestions.md

 In contrast with a [Search Documents](search-documents.md) request, you might bind a Suggestions call to keyboard input, whereas a Search call might be bound to a click event.

- **When to use POST instead of GET**

- When you use HTTP GET to call **Suggestions**, the length of the request URL cannot exceed 8 KB.
+When called with GET, the length of the request URL cannot exceed 8 KB.
 This length is usually enough for most applications.
 However, some applications produce very large queries, specifically when OData filter expressions are used.
 For these applications, HTTP POST is a better choice because it allows larger filters than GET.

 With POST, the number of clauses in a filter is the limiting factor, not the size of the raw filter string since the request size limit for POST is approximately 16 MB.

-> [!NOTE]
-> Even though the POST request size limit is very large, filter expressions cannot be arbitrarily complex.
+Even though the POST request size limit is very large, filter expressions cannot be arbitrarily complex.
 For more information about filter complexity limitations, see [OData Expression Syntax for Azure Cognitive Search](https://docs.microsoft.com/azure/search/query-odata-filter-orderby-syntax).

 ## URI Parameters

 | Parameter      | Description  |
 |-------------|--------------|